 - Accompanying phone apps: With Boundary, customers will be able to control their alarm via an app on their smart phone.
 If you want your home smart devices to work with Boundary then you can use Boundary’s IFTTT functionality.
 For example customers can IFTTT between Boundary and Phillips Hue so that the lights turn on should the alarm trigger.

 - Pet friendly: To an alarm sensor, living things are just moving blocks of infrared heat.
-Generally, sensors don’t discriminate between the size and location, meaning it will react to pets as well as humans.
+Generally, motion sensors don’t discriminate between the size and location, meaning it will react to pets as well as humans.
 Techniques have been developed to avoid this, with sensors being programmed to ignore movement based on weight.
 The Boundary sensor will ignore pets below 35kg.

 Nowadays alarms can be installed by customers themselves or can be professionally installed by an engineer.
 When it comes to choosing installation, it’s worth being absolutely sure you have all the facts together before making a decision.

 If you are looking for an alarm on the cheaper end of the scale, a self-install alarm could be the one for you.
-But remember that if you install your alarm yourself then you will forfeit police monitoring.
+But remember that if you install your alarm yourself then you will forfeit police reponse.

 If you want to be sure of an alarm’s reliability and are keen for peace of mind that your alarm has a direct link to the police then a professional installation is more appropriate.
 This is slightly more expensive but could pay dividends in the long run.